tush-tr/articles/ARISH_NOTES.md

 * Made backend to save article only when the auth-token is received
 * Added get recent articles endpoint in backend
 * Added recent articles section on home page
+* Changed article like controller to like as well as unlike article in the backend
+* Protected article like controller, only logged in user can like or unlike.